Aasif-github/Database/Laravel/laravel-FAQ.md

 ---

 ### 6. **What are seeders in Laravel?**
+Seeders(Insert default / sample data)

-Seeders are classes that populate the database with initial or test data.
+Seeders are classes that populate the database with initial or test/sample data.
 They are stored in `database/seeders` and executed via Artisan commands.
 - **Example**:
   ```php
   namespace Database\Seeders;